Selfeer/testflows_chat_assistant/README.md

-# Project Title
+# TesttFlows Chat Assistant

-This project is a Python-based application that uses OpenAI's GPT-4 model to answer questions based on a given context.
+This project is a Python-based application that uses OpenAI's GPT-4 model to answer questions based on [documentation from TestFlows](https://testflows.com/handbook/).
 It loads data from a file, formats it, and uses it as a context to answer the provided question.
 The project uses several libraries including `langchain_chroma`, `langchain_community`, `langchain_core`, `langchain_openai`, and `langchain_text_splitters`.

 ## Getting Started